thomaspark/pubcss/README.md

 2. Link your HTML to the relevant `pub.css` stylesheet
 3. Build to PDF using Prince with the command `prince input.html output.pdf`

 The only dependency is [Prince](http://www.princexml.com/), which is free for non-commercial use.
+Commercial use is prohibited !!!

 ## Reference